timber-dev-society/tiimber/GET_STARTED.md

 ## Hello world

-For create an hello world we need 3 component a route, a layout and a view.
+To create an hello world we need 3 components a route, a layout and a view.

 ### Route creation :